AleksandarBuk/Image-Modifier/README.md

 # ResizeIMG
-A image resizer project in progress
+ Kmage resizer scrpt written in Python that utilizes Pillow library to change the size of a chosen image.